 Page updated on January 20, 2022

-As the concerns about the Coronavirus Disease 2019 (COVID-19) intensify, we thought it would be helpful to share what Arlington Physical Therapy is or has been doing to make your therapy appointment as safe as possible.
+Here is what Arlington Physical Therapy is/has been doing to make your therapy appointment as safe as possible.

 The first step we took was to educate our workforce using validated resources such as the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), the Occupational Safety & Health Administration (OSHA), and the US Department of Health.

 The second step we took was to evaluate our ability to continue to provide services without increasing exposure risks to you, to our visitors, and staff.
 As part of that process, we made a list of questions that we will ask to ascertain the exposure risk.
 These are the questions: